-Each Fund has a policy to invest, under normal market conditions, at least 80% of its net assets (plus any borrowings for investment purposes) in the types of investment shown next to the Fund's name in the table below (each, an "80% Policy").
+The Fund has a policy to invest, under normal market conditions, at least 80% of its net assets (plus any borrowings for investment purposes) in U.S. municipal investment grade bonds that are exempt from federal and certain state taxes, and which are currently callable or callable within the next three (3) months (the "80% Policy").